CSaratakij/MainBlog/content/projects/Doppelganger.md

 During that time, I saw a game that playing with a clone of player concept like our early idea.
 I don't remember the exact name of this game, but the mechanic is very similar to __"Binary Land"__.

-That is when I realized, I actually didn't think about this enough.
+That's when I realized, I actually didn't think about this enough.
 So I start looking for the inspiration in [itch.io](https://itch.io).

 After playing a bunch of weird game, One of the idea come up to my mind.